uvapl/uva-prog-physics/40 Week 4/10 Python Practice 4/20 Exercises.md

 percentage.

 Create a function that takes one dictonary as a parameter and returns a new dictionary containing year-over-year growth rates.

-You know how to extract the population count list from the dictionary.
+You already know how to extract the population count list from the dictionary.
 You also know how to calculate a growth rate from one year to the next.
 And you know how to save each calculated rate into a new list.

 You probably don't know yet how you can easily create a new dictionary from the list you just calculated.
 Say we have created a list `growth_rates` and we